arnavtolat/arnavtolat/README.md

 ### Hey!
-I'm Arnav, a student at [Dartmouth](https://en.wikipedia.org/wiki/Dartmouth_College) interested in Computer Science, Economics, and Statistics.
+I'm Arnav, a student at [Dartmouth](https://en.wikipedia.org/wiki/Dartmouth_College) interested in Computer Science, Economics, and Mathematics.

 On campus, I'm pursuing a double major in Computer Science and Mathematical Data Science while TAing courses in computer science and mathematics and leading organizations including the [Dartmouth Investment and Philanthropy Program](https://dippnh.org), [The Dartmouth](https://www.thedartmouth.com), and the Dartmouth Emerging Markets Group.
-In my free time, I enjoy hiking, DJing a radio show, and playing chess.
+In my free time, I enjoy hiking, biking, DJing a radio show, and playing chess.

 Most of my projects are in private repos, so if you're interested in seeing them, please reach out via LinkedIn or email!